jentery/508v4/keywords.md

 * How could the game afford alternatives to popular play spaces?
 How might play (and not just design) change the norms of games and gaming cultures?
 Of dominant themes and mechanics?
 * How could the game prompt a "phase change"?
 How would that phase change be defined, by whom, and with what social, cultural, political, and/or aesthetic goals in mind?

-Some midterm tips for prototyping:
+Some tips for prototyping tabletop games in this seminar:

-* **Avoid Separating Rules from "Fluff"**: players tend to divide rules and mechanics from backstory, context, and other elements of the theme; muddy or complicate that division; design to integrate the former (rules) with the latter (theme) (thanks, Avery!).
+* **Avoid Separating Rules from "Fluff"**: players tend to divide rules and mechanics from backstory, context, and other elements of the theme; muddy or complicate that division; design to integrate the former (rules) with the latter (theme) (see Avery Alder).
-* **Balance Directions with Trust**: use your prototype to build relationships with players without explicitly telling them what to do; smart components can help people to intuit how to play your game (Thanks, Avery!).
+* **Balance Directions with Trust**: use your prototype to build relationships with players without explicitly telling them what to do; smart components can help people to intuit how to play your game (see  Avery Alder).
 * **Consider the Order of Operations**: the "serial position effect" states that things presented at the beginning and end of a sequence are more memorable; this effect shapes game design (how content is arranged) as well as player action (what they do or select).
-* **Determine Cause or Effect**: determine whether you want to lead people to why (design for cause) or prompt them to experience what (design for effect); or perhaps you have another approach in mind.
+* **Determine Cause or Effect**: determine whether you want to lead people to why (design for cause) or prompt them to experience what (design for effect); or perhaps you have another approach in mind (see Kirschenbaum).
 * **Develop Your Theme over Time**: separate your theme’s information into layers and present only what's necessary for that stage in the game; progressive disclosure during a play session (or campaign) reduces a player's cognitive and kinematic performance load; reduce cognitive load by reducing information density; reduce kinematic load by reducing steps in a task.
 * **Don’t Neglect Your Text**: as you proceed with making a game, don’t forget your -ism and primary text; keep them both in conversation with your prototype as it changes from week to week; use your -ism and text to ground your experiments in the particulars of history and to avoid scope or feature creep.
 * **Experiment with Variation**: modify your prototype and study the modifications during playtesting; cut a rule, add a rule, change the player order, cut a hat rack, add a hat rack, cut the timer, add a timer, offer three end conditions, offer only one end condition, increase the number of players, decrease the number of players, make it symmetrical, or make it asymmetrical.
-* **Focus on the Critical 20%**: focus your time and prototyping on the critical 20 percent of your game; 80 percent of play involves 20 percent of a game's features.
+* **Focus on the Critical 20%**: focus your time and prototyping on the critical 20 percent of your game; 80 percent of play may involve 20 percent of a game's features.
 * **Give Your Playtesters a Problem**: before people playtest your game, tell them about a problem you’re facing and request feedback to address it; write down the problem for them, if possible.
 * **Isolate Aspects of Your State**: instead of prototyping everything at once, isolate specific aspects of your game state and ask people to playtest them for you.
 * **Know Your Mechanics**: identify which mechanics you’re using and how you’re using or tweaking them; communicate the mechanics to playtesters, if need be.
 * **Let People Audit It**: provide playtesters with an inventory of your game’s content and then ask them to audit it by performing a Kano analysis: identify which features are required (baseline or quality features), which are desired (important one-dimensional features), which are surprising (satisfying or attractive features), which are neutral (features producing indifference), and which are anti-features (to be removed).
 * **Mind the Important Features**: keep important components of your game close and large; Fitts’ Law states that the time required to touch an object is a function of the object's size and distance.
 * **Nudge by Design**: guide or modify player behaviours without restricting options; use smart defaults, clear feedback, aligned incentives, structured choices, and visible goals.
-* **Play before It's Ready**: early on, don't become preoccupied with details; play prototypes made with index cards, pens, and paper (thanks, Avery!).
+* **Play It before It's Ready**: early on, don't become preoccupied with details; play prototypes made with index cards, pens, and paper (see Avery Alder).
 * **Prototype in Parallel**: create multiple prototypes that could serve the same ends or purposes; providing people with a few options may increase the quality of playtesting and feedback.
 * **Provide Good Entry Points**: good entry points into a game or play session feature minimal barriers, points of prospect, and progressive lures; entry points should survey available options and provide visible navigation options as well as orientation cues.
 * **Stabilize Some Parts to Experiment with Others**: if you want to test a specific aspect of your prototype, try stabilizing everything else to encourage the isolated volatility of that one aspect; stable environments encourage refinement while volatile environments encourage experimentation; also, Hick’s Law states that the time it takes to make a decision increases with the number of options.
 * **Think Aloud**: while playtesting, ask people to verbalize what they are doing and thinking as they complete a task; you can do the same when introducing your game or aspects of it to them.
 * **Try Extending a Task**: according to the Zeigarnik Effect, interrupted or incomplete tasks are better remembered than complete tasks; legacy games and campaigns rely on this to-be-continued dimension of storytelling and play by prompting additional play sessions or scenarios; puzzle and abstract games extend interest by providing no definitive ending or solution.
-* **Watch those Lines**: things connected with lines or boxes are perceived to be more related than things not connected by lines or boxes.
+* **Watch those Lines**: things connected with lines or boxes are perceived to be more related than things not connected by lines or boxes; also, players may create their own "desire lines" (expressed through wear and tear) through repeated play.
 * **Write Your Prototype a Letter**: after a few weeks of prototyping, personify your game and write it a love letter and a breakup letter; doing so may help you to think through the state of your game but also how people (you included) may personify it.

 For the source material for these tips, see [Design Speak](#design-speak) above.

-Some resources for prototyping:
+Some resources for prototyping tabletop games:
 * [Use Standard Card Templates](https://www.dropbox.com/sh/dhsk7x98vv4i03r/AAAI1UIod-gdXjiQuLxGtfjNa?dl=0) (edit in AI or PS)
 * [Use Shape Card Templates](https://www.dropbox.com/sh/tczlx6hi37z3j4j/AAALKMpl8VOOkngs-XI9SLX_a?dl=0) (edit in PS)
 * [Use Board Templates](https://www.printplaygames.com/prototypes/formatting-guidelines/boards-formatting-templates/) (edit in PS)